Download and print as a PDF (207kB pdf)

 General advice

-- The sooner you start early exercise, the better your recovery.
+- The earlier you start gentle exercises, the better your recovery.

-- Strengthen your ankles to prevent future injuries.
+- Strengthen your ankles to help prevent future injuries.

 Further support